D.C. Circuit Upholds FCC’s Net Neutrality Rules

 Judge Williams was unconvinced by the Commission’s reasons for reclassifying BIAS and imposing rules such as the ban on paid prioritization and the General Conduct Rule.
 In his view, the Commission often wanted it both ways, finding that the broadband market is uncompetitive and should therefore be regulated under Title II, but also that it is competitive enough that the Commission can forbear from provisions of Title II that promote competition.
 Likewise, on paid prioritization, Williams found the Commission’s logic inconsistent with the Commission being opposed to consumers paying more for differentiated services but declining to prohibit edge providers from paid-peering and other arrangements that could lock in the advantages enjoyed by major edge providers.
 Judge Williams concluded with a warning that by “refusing to inquire into competitive conditions, [the Commission] shunts broadband service onto the legal track suited to natural monopolies.”
 He warned that this framework makes it harder for new firms to enter the market, and so “the Commission’s decision has a decent chance of bringing about the conditions under which some (but by no means all) of its actions could be grounded – the prevalence of incurable monopoly.”

-If you have any questions about this decision, or would like to better understand what the open internet rules require of BIAS providers, please contact any of the attorneys listed above, or your usual Kelley Drye attorney.
+If you have any questions about this decision, or would like to better understand what the open internet rules require of BIAS providers, please contact your usual Kelley Drye attorney.